 3.3.4.1.
 Protect construction indicated to remain against damage and soiling during selective demolition.
 When permitted by Board's Representative, items may be removed to a suitable, protected storage location off-site during selective demolition and reinstalled in their original locations after selective demolition operations are complete.

 3.4.
 REFRIGERANTS

 3.4.1.
-N/A.
+Refrigerant handling requirements are specified in Section 23 23 00.

 3.5.
 DEMOLITION OF ARCHITECTURAL FINISHES